 Definition and Examples of Subject-Auxiliary Inversion

 Subject-auxiliary inversion involves placing the subject after a finite auxiliary verb, rather than before it as is the case in typical declarative sentences.
-The auxiliary verbs which may participate in such inversion (e.g. is, can, have, will, etc.) are described at English auxiliaries.
+The auxiliary verbs which may participate in such inversion are described at English auxiliaries.
 Note that forms of the verb be are included regardless of whether or not they function as auxiliaries in the sense of governing another verb form.

 A typical example of subject–auxiliary inversion is given below.

-Has Jenny read the paper?
+Has Mary watched the movie?
 (Yes-no question formed using inversion)

-Here the subject is Jenny, and the verb has is an auxiliary.
-In the question, these two elements change places (invert).
+Here the subject is Mary, and the verb has is an auxiliary.
+In the question, these two elements change places.
 If the sentence does not have an auxiliary verb, this type of simple inversion is not possible.
 Instead, an auxiliary must be introduced into the sentence in order to allow inversion:

-Jenny enjoys the paper.
+Mary enjoys the movie.
 (Statement with the non-auxiliary verb enjoys)

-*Enjoys Jenny the paper?
+*Enjoys Mary the movie?
 (This is incorrect; simple inversion not possible with this type of verb)

-Does Jenny enjoy the paper?
+Does Mary enjoy the movie?
 (The sentence formulated with the auxiliary does now allows inversion)

-It is also possible for the subject to invert with a negative contraction (can’t, isn’t, etc.).
+It is also possible for the subject to invert with a negative contraction.